New training program

 Final project

-an evolved version of the agent with planning or memory
+evolution of the agent with memory and/or planning

 a simple orchestration or collaboration scheme between agents

-The goal is not only to see concepts, but to finish with something that can serve as a real base.
+The goal is to finish with something that can serve as a real foundation for the team.

 Methodology